Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The Polka Dots

-White and black are two other monarch colors that are significant to this lesson.
-The white dots symbolize the purity that was purchased for us through such a great salvation as we trusted and leaned on Jesus entirely for that.
+White and black are two other monarch colors significant to this lesson.
+The white dots symbolize the purity purchased for us through such a great salvation as we trusted and leaned on Jesus entirely for that.

 “These are the ones who come out of the great tribulation, and washed their robes and made them white in the blood of the Lamb.